Honda e review: performance, motor & drive

 Honda e 0-62mph, top speed and acceleration

 Natural-feeling yet light steering is a real highlight of the Honda, which encourages you to swing through tight corners and roundabouts in order to take advantage of its tiny 8.6-metre turning circle.
-There’s a real cheekiness to the way the e handles that’s great for making bad roads and traffic more enjoyable than they have any right to be, so we’d say it’s the best city car to drive through the urban sprawl.
-It’s fun outside the city, too, where the rear-wheel-drive setup still delivers plenty of grip and you have enough confidence in the Honda’s performance and cornering ability to enjoy a country road or feel safe and secure on the motorway.
-A Skoda Citigoᵉ iV, SEAT Mii electric or Volkswagen e-up! would give it a run for its money, but the Honda certainly rides better and its steering and turning circle also give it an edge over those models.
+There’s a real cheekiness to the way the e handles that’s great for making bad roads and traffic more enjoyable than they have any right to be.

 Over patchy road surfaces the Honda feels a little jiggly, but when you hit a bigger bump, the thud never arrives since the suspension softens the blow.
-The ride is more settled at higher speeds, but it’s certainly not busy or nervous around town.
-It’s more comfortable than pretty much any petrol-powered supermini on sale today – and a lot quieter, too.
+The ride also becomes more settled at higher speeds.

 In This Review

-- 4Electric motor, drive & performance - currently readingThe Honda e is great fun to drive, yet also comfortable and brilliantly designed for town motoring
+- 4Performance, motor & drive - currently readingThe Honda e is great fun to drive, yet also comfortable and brilliantly designed for town motoring